JohnnyFun/ractivejs.github.io/docs/tutorials/partials.md

 {{> `${.type}-name`}}
 ```

 > When the expression evaluates, it will return a string, which will then be used to look up the appropriate partial in the registry.
-Partials check for a matching name before evaluating as an expression, so if you an expression that could also be a valid partial name, the partial name will be picked rather that the result of evaluating the expression.
+Partials check for a matching name before evaluating as an expression, so if you have an expression that could also be a valid partial name, the partial name will be picked rather that the result of evaluating the expression.
 For example with partials named `user` and `larry` and a property `user: 'larry'`, `{{>user}}` will use the `user` partial rather than the `larry` partial.

 Now when it turns out that we need to also keep up with buildings, that for our purposes include a street address in their name, we can do so easily by adding a new partial named `building-name`: